Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Eagles stats and trends

-- This year, the Eagles have two ATS wins in four games as an underdog of 3.5 points or more.
+- The Eagles have been underdogs by 3.5 points or more four times this season and have covered the spread twice.

-- Philadelphia's games this season have hit the over two times in six opportunities (33.3%).
+- Philadelphia's games this season have hit the over on two of six set point totals (33.3%).

-- The Eagles put up 22.8 points per game, comparable to the 24 the Raiders give up.
+- The Eagles score 22.8 points per game, comparable to the 24.0 the Raiders allow.

-- Philadelphia is 1-1 against the spread and 1-1 overall in games when it scores more than 24 points.
+- When Philadelphia scores more than 24.0 points, it is 1-1 against the spread and 1-1 overall.

-- When Philadelphia picks up more than 353.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- Philadelphia is 1-2 against the spread and 1-2 overall when the team totals more than 353.3 yards.

-- The Eagles have turned the ball over five times, two fewer times than the Raiders have forced turnovers (7).
+- The Eagles have five giveaways this season, while the Raiders have seven takeaways.

 Home and road insights